 Compensatory damages are meant to compensate injured people for their financial losses.
 Economic damages have a specific monetary value.
 These damages could include medical expenses, lost wages, cost of rehabilitation and surgery.

 In contrast, non-economic damages cover losses that cannot be easily quantified.
 For example, individuals may be eligible to recover compensation for losses such as pain and suffering, mental anguish or lost quality of life.
-An experienced car crash lawyer in Grand Prairie could determine which type of damages the injured claimant may be eligible to recover.
+It is important to contact an experienced car crash attorney in Grand Prairie because they could determine which type of damages the injured claimant may be eligible to recover.

 Individuals may also be able to recover punitive damages, but they are relatively rare and are not awarded in every case.
 Unlike compensatory damages which reimburse injured people for their losses, punitive damages are meant to punish the defendant for their actions.
-For example, a case where punitive damages may be warranted could be after an accident caused by a habitual drunk driver.
+For example, a case where punitive damages may be warranted could be after it is proven that an accident caused by a habitual drunk driver.